DorukEmre/java-ticket-booking-kafka/README.md

 ```

 ## API Tests (Bruno)
-The `api-tests` folder contains Bruno (API client) collections for testing the REST APIs of all backend services (Booking, CatalogService, Order).
+The `api-tests` folder contains Bruno (API client) collections for testing the REST APIs of all backend services.